 Rate of maintenance fluids

-The wide variation in size of children dictates that the rate of maintenance fluids is adjusted based on the patient's size.
+The wide variation in size of children dictates that the rate of maintenance fluids is adjusted based on the patient’s size.
 While there are formulas based on body surface area, weight is generally used to determine the rate of intravenous fluids.
-Ideal body weight (adjusting for increased adiposity) or dry weight (adjusting for volume overload or volume depletion) have theoretical advantages, but the patient's actual weight is generally used for practical reasons.
+Ideal body weight (adjusting for increased adiposity) or dry weight (adjusting for volume overload or volume depletion) have theoretical advantages, but the patient’s actual weight is generally used for practical reasons.
 Moreover, these differences are generally clinically inconsequential given the fact that the calculated rate is an estimate that relies on normal kidney function for maintaining the patient in a euvolemic state.
 Table I provides formulas for calculating maintenance fluids as a total volume per 24 hours or as a rate per hour:

 |0-10 kg||100 ml/kg||4 ml/kg|